Skip to main content

 Labour's election campaign

 This pamphlet was produced by the Labour Party, probably for a by-election in 1918.
 The pamphlet asks voters to support Harry Holland, who became the Labour MP for the West Coast seat of Grey in 1918.
-It refers to its political rival, the 'National government' (a coalition of the Reform and United parties), and describes the government's statements as 'cant', or hypocritical language.
-In the next full election, in 1919, the newly formed Labour Party won almost 24% of the vote.
+It describes its statements of its political rival, the 'National government' (a wartime coalition of the Reform and United parties), as 'cant' (hypocrisy).
+In the next general election, in 1919, the Labour Party won almost 24% of the vote.

 Te whakamahi i tēnei tūemi